CaravanStudios/PublicGoodAppHouse/AcceleratingMakers/ReadMe.md

 The power of knowledge from the community is greater than organizers could ever provide, and because of this, we facilitate introductions between community members, give them a forum to connect live during events, and have open discussions in our dedicated Slack group.
 Peer support, user feedback, and informal mentorship will help members navigate mental models, decision making

-_Accelerating Makers is supported by an award from the ﻿[Filecoin Foundation for the Decentralized Web](https://ffdweb.org/)﻿._
+_Accelerating Makers was supported by an award from the ﻿[Filecoin Foundation for the Decentralized Web](https://ffdweb.org/)﻿._

 _Public Good App House is a project of [Caravan Studios](https://www.caravanstudios.org/), a division of [TechSoup](http://www.techsoup.org)._